-- State, in solicitations or advertisements for employees to work on a grant project, that the grantee is an equal opportunity employer. - Display an Equal Employment Opportunity notice in a conspicuous area accessible to employees. - Submit a certification form to the Office of Civil Rights certifying compliance with the EEOP requirements.
+- State, in solicitations or advertisements for employees to work on a grant project, that the grantee is an equal opportunity employer. - Display an Equal Employment Opportunity notice in a conspicuous area accessible to employees. - Submit a certification form to the Office of Civil Rights certifying compliance with the EEOP requirements. - Provide proof of submittal to CDVSA by January 30th of each year.
+See Section 5.01 Civil Rights Compliance Reports.

-Non-Discrimination: Civil Rights of Clients
+Non-Discrimination: Civil Rights of Participants